cgomes03/LB_project/README.md

 ## Team Contributions

 Each group member is responsible for analyzing one gene.
 The portfolio includes a credits section detailing individual contributions.
-This code was developed by Catarina and Maria.
+The main branch was developed by Catarina and Maria.
 The branch protein_analysis was developed by Muneeb.